starhawking/python-terrascript/doc/faq/no_error_checking.md

 At an early stage I contemplated parsing the Terraform Go source code and auto-create Python code that does indeed verify whether the generated JSON configuration is valid Terraform input.
-This attempt proved way to difficult so I abandonded that approach.
+This attempt proved much too difficult so I abandonded that approach.